© CoM. Church-on-Main Mon, Wed – Fri 9h00 – 17h00 | 021 762 2070 | email@example.com

 Church-on-Main moved further up Main Road in 2006, to a venue at the Werdmuller Centre in Claremont.
-Since moving to the Werdmuller, more families have been added to the Church, resulting in our children’s ministry growing in number and requiring larger facilities.
+Since moving to the Werdmuller, more families were added to the Church, resulting in the children’s ministry growing in number and requiring larger facilities.
 The Friday evening youth meeting that was launched in the cinema venue also continued to grow.
-In 2009, Church-on-Main launched a site meeting on the UCT campus to cater for the influx of students who had decided to make Church-on-Main their spiritual home.
+In 2009, Church-on-Main launched a site meeting on the UCT campus to cater for the influx of students who had chosen to make Church-on-Main their spiritual home.

 In late 2011, by the grace of God, Church-on-Main bought the old Home Affairs building in Wynberg.
-While renovating the facility, affectionately known as ‘The Mill’ due to its Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square, where we stayed for a short season.
-On Thursday, 1 August 2013, Church-on-Main held its first meeting in our current venue, The Mill.
+While renovating the facility, affectionately known as ‘The Mill’ due to its Millbank Road address, Church-on-Main moved into an interim venue at the old Boardman’s Furniture store next to Cavendish Square.
+On Thursday, 1 August 2013, Church-on-Main held its first meeting in the current venue: The Mill.